Refugees to the rescue? Germany taps migrant medics to battle virus

-BERLIN (Reuters) - Five years ago the arrival of a wave of refugees caused much consternation and fueled support for Germany’s far-right.
+BERLIN, March 25 (Reuters) - Five years ago the arrival of a wave of refugees caused much consternation and fuelled support for Germany’s far-right.
 Now, the country is turning to its migrant community to plug an anticipated shortage of medical staff battling the coronavirus.

 The German government says it can double its number of intensive care beds, and even produce more ventilators but a medical staffing crunch is shaping up as the Achilles heel of its strategy to fight the coronavirus.